2.3 Legal & Ethical Duties (New Jersey)

 Key Takeaways

-- Abuse is willful infliction of injury or mental anguish; neglect is failure to provide goods/services to avoid harm; misappropriation is the unauthorized use of a resident's property or funds — all are reportable in New Jersey.
+- Abuse is willful infliction of injury, pain, or mental anguish; neglect is failure to provide goods/services needed to avoid harm; misappropriation is unauthorized use of a resident's property or funds — all are reportable in New Jersey.

-- Under New Jersey's Peggy's Law (effective October 6, 2017), facility staff including CNAs must report suspected abuse, neglect, exploitation, or a crime against an LTC resident within 2 hours if it caused serious bodily injury, otherwise within 24 hours.
+- Under New Jersey's Peggy's Law (effective October 6, 2017), facility staff including CNAs are mandated reporters who must report suspected abuse, neglect, exploitation, or a crime against an LTC resident within 2 hours if it caused serious bodily injury, otherwise within 24 hours.

-- New Jersey reports go to the New Jersey Long-Term Care Ombudsman (intake 1-877-582-6995) and to local law enforcement if a crime is suspected; an immediate danger means call 911 first; report the facility administrator as well when a crime is suspected.
+- Reports go to the New Jersey Long-Term Care Ombudsman (intake 1-877-582-6995) and to local law enforcement when a crime is suspected; immediate danger means call 911 first; failure-to-report fines reach $500 for the individual and $2,500 for the facility.

-- A substantiated finding of abuse, neglect, or misappropriation results in a permanent finding on the New Jersey Nurse Aide Registry and revocation of certification, ending the ability to work as a CNA.
+- Under 42 CFR 483.156, a substantiated finding of abuse, neglect, or misappropriation is entered permanently on the New Jersey Nurse Aide Registry and revokes certification, ending CNA employment across states.

 Why This Section Decides Your Career

 Legal and ethical conduct protects residents and protects your certification.
-A substantiated finding here does not produce a warning — it removes you from the New Jersey Nurse Aide Registry, which ends your eligibility to work as a CNA in the state.
-Expect direct exam questions on definitions, reporting, and consequences.
+A substantiated finding here does not produce a warning — under federal rule 42 CFR 483.156, it places a permanent entry on the New Jersey Nurse Aide Registry, which ends your eligibility to work as a CNA in New Jersey and follows you to other states.
+Expect direct exam questions on the definitions, the reporting rules, and the consequences.

 Defining the Reportable Offenses